205 W 5th Ave

 Please contact Kittitas County Public Health at 509-962-7515 with any questions about eligibility.

-The Kittitas County Water Bank will have 4 processes for issuing a mitigation certificate:
+The Kittitas County Water Bank has the following processes for issuing a mitigation certificate:

 Complete Individual Well Site Review & Drill Well (If eligible for the over-the-counter service)

-Complete an irrigation affidavit (to determine what package to purchase) sign a metering agreement, and apply for mitigation according to
+Apply for Water Mitigation according to the eligible process steps, complete an irrigation affidavit (to determine what package to purchase) and sign a metering agreement.

-Record their mitigation certificate and metering agreement on their deed/title with the Kittitas County Auditor’s Office.
+Record mitigation certificate and metering agreement on their deed/title with the Kittitas County Auditor’s Office.

 Complete an Adequate Water Supply Determination, which is Kittitas County Public Health’s review of the parcel’s water situation.
 We review mitigation,